holub008/xrf/README.md

 * A gradient boosted tree ensemble is used to generate rules
 * Highly correlated (Spearman) rules are removed beyond a user specified threshold
     * This step is slow & may be optimized or removed in the future
-* Coming soon: overlapped ranges are de-overlapped to improve model interprettability
+* Overlapped ranges are de-overlapped to improve model interprettability (i.e. all rules )
     * For a description of this algorithm, see [this document](https://github.com/holub008/snippets/blob/master/overlapped_hyperrectangles/overlapped_hyperrectangles.pdf).

 ### Comparison to 'pre'
 [pre](https://cran.r-project.org/web/packages/pre/index.html) is a package on CRAN for fitting prediction rule ensembles, including RuleFit. xrf improves on some aspects of pre by:
-* Building more accurate models
+* Usually building more accurate models at fixed number of parameters
-* Building models faster
+* Usually building models faster
 * Building models that predict from missing data and new factor-levels
-* Providing a more limited interface to produce fewer bugs
+* Providing a more limited interface for less ambiguity

-As noted in the last point, xrf does provide less flexibility (e.g. cannot derive rules from RandomForest, or fitting trees using different algorithms) & fewer interpretive tools (this is in progress) than pre.
+As noted in the last point, xrf does provide less flexibility (e.g. cannot derive rules from RandomForest, or fitting trees using different algorithms) & fewer interpretive tools than pre.

 ## Example